5 tips how to overcome public speaking anxiety

 2. Don't just memorize word for word

 Most important for you is to remember the key points but not the whole speech word for word.
 We have this desire to learn everything by heart just to be sure that we don’t fail once all eyes are on us.
-If this happens to you as well, just try to relax and believe in your ability to improvise.
+Another reason why we might do it is that we don’t understand the material itself.
+If you’re bothered not by the lack of knowledge in the subject, just try to relax and believe in your ability to improvise.
 There’re many ways to deliver the same message without behaving like a programmed machine so just be more open-minded about it.
+However, if you feel you can’t make a presentation because you’re not sure you grasp the essence of the subject, then book a tutor and feel your gaps.

 3. Include real life examples